-So, you're tired of lagging around with a backpack that's uncomfortable.
+So, you're tired of lugging around a backpack that's uncomfortable.
 You're a student, a photographer, an avid traveler, or a nine-to-fiver dragging a sore back around every day.
 You're fed up.
 What do you do?
 You start looking for an urban-travel backpack with a good suspension system, right?

 Well, allow me to let you in on secret number one: